Tim-mune/e-waste-application/Readme.md

 router.route("/delete:id").delete(remove);
 export default router;

+# protection middleware will be installed later

+-express rate limiter
+-helmet

+-

 ## api testing on postman

 -setting up the routes in folders and the adding requests respectively